gatech-epic-power/epically-powerful/docs/source/pages/setup/computer.md

 (Computer)=
-# Microcomputers
+# Single Board Computers

 This library is designed to be used on a Linux computer, typically with GPIO capability.
 Most often, this is a verion of the Raspberry Pi device, a single board computer with wide community support.
-Additionally, we provide instructions for setup and use of this package with the Jetson Orin Nano device, which has built-in CAN bus capabilities and a more powerful GPU for machine learning or computer vision tasks.
+Additionally, we provide instructions for setup and use of this package with the Jetson Orin Nano computer, which has built-in CAN bus capabilities and a more powerful GPU for machine learning or computer vision tasks.
 For details on exact parts needed for each setup, please consult the [Part Picker](PartPicker) page.
 Setup instructions for each device can be found below.

 :::{attention}
 Please read through the entire section for yoru device before starting.